Nikki Haley makes surprise appearance on SNL, mocking Donald Trump and Joe Biden

 He added that women "should never run our economy.
 Women are terrible with money... in fact, a woman I know recently asked me for $83 million."
 A New York civil jury recently awarded writer E. Jean Carroll $83 million in damagaes from Trump, ruling that the ex-President had defamed Carroll after she alleged he had raped her.

-A later a joke about the movie The Six Sense led to "Trump" saying "I see dead people".
+A later joke about the 1999 movie The Sixth Sense led to "Trump" saying "I see dead people".
 Haley replied: "Yeah, that's what voters will say if they see you and Joe [Biden] on the ballot."

 Haley was also the subject of a barb by guest host Ayo Edebiri, who made fun of the former South Carolina Governor for previously avoiding saying that the Civil War was caused by slavery.

-Note: Correction: an earlier version of this story incorrectly referred to the movie Sixth Sense as Six Sense.